hashicorp/terraform-website/content/source/docs/enterprise/private/logging.html.md

 CloudWatch logs can be searched, filtered, and read from either from the AWS Web Console or (recommended) the command line [`awslogs`](https://github.com/jorgebastida/awslogs) tool.

-### System-level Logs

-All other system-level logs can be found in the standard locations for an Ubuntu 16.04 system.
+**NOTE:** All other system-level logs can be found in the standard locations for an Ubuntu 16.04 system.

 ## Audit Logs

 Audit log entries are written to the application logs.
 To distinguish audit Log entries from other log entries, the JSON is prefixed with `[Audit Log]`.

+### Installer

+The audit logs have been available in the installer since beta4.
+They are emitted along with other logs by the `ptfe_atlas` container.

 ### AMI based installs

 As of Private Terraform Enterprise release v201802-1, audit logging is available in Private Terraform Enterprise.
 These are written out to CloudWatch logs just like all other application-level logs.

-### Installer

-The audit logs have been available in the installer since beta4.
-They are emitted along with other logs by the `ptfe_atlas` container.

 ### Log Contents